MattHDwyer/Find-A-Tradie.com/README.md

 - we make sure that the user are only able to do what they expect to do such as non-user login can not access dashboard etc
 - most of the security logic are put in pundit and are tested
+- user has different roles and different role can access different pages/view different content
 22. Discuss methods you will use to protect information and data.

 - Check if the usesr are matched with server database